Hair Dye Ingredients

 Hair dyes are among the most thoroughly assessed of all personal care products.
 Independent scientists have conducted numerous health studies over many years to determine whether hair dye ingredients may cause harm to consumers.
 These studies have overwhelmingly found that the hair dyes on the market today are safe based on the current scientific literature and when the dyes are used as directed.

 To monitor the continued safety of these products, the industry regularly evaluates and updates its safety assessments considering all the most current scientific data.
-Many of the basic ingredients used in hair dyes have been used for over a century and their safety has been reviewed by key scientific and regulatory bodies globally, including, the Cosmetic Ingredient Review [CIR] Expert Panel, the Scientific Committee on Consumer Safety in the EU, the Japanese Ministry of Health, Welfare and Labor (MHWL), and the Australian National Industrial Chemicals Notification and Assessment Scheme (NICNAS).
-The European Commission's Scientific Committee on Consumer Safety (SCCS) and the U.S. Cosmetic Ingredient Review Expert Panel (CIR) consider all of the available data from the peer-reviewed scientific literature and information provided through other sources, such as cosmetic manufacturers.
-They then issue opinions concerning the safe use of hair dye Ingredients and these recommendations are published in the International Journal of Toxicology (CIR) or implemented under the provisions of the Cosmetics Directive (SCCS).
+Many of the basic ingredients used in hair dyes have been used for over a century and their safety has been reviewed by key scientific and regulatory bodies globally, including, the Expert Panel for Cosmetic Ingredient Safety, the Scientific Committee on Consumer Safety in the EU, the Japanese Ministry of Health, Welfare and Labor (MHWL), and the Australian National Industrial Chemicals Notification and Assessment Scheme (NICNAS).
+The European Commission’s Scientific Committee on Consumer Safety (SCCS) and the Expert Panel for Cosmetic Ingredient Safety consider all of the available data from the peer-reviewed scientific literature and information provided through other sources, such as cosmetic manufacturers.
+They then issue opinions concerning the safe use of hair dye Ingredients and these recommendations are published in the International Journal of Toxicology or implemented under the provisions of the Cosmetics Directive (SCCS).

 What are coal-tar hair dyes?
 Why are they exempt from FDA’s color additives approval requirements?